jjiantong/Awesome-KV-Cache-Optimization/README.md

 ---

-## Cross-behavior Synergies
+## Cross-behavior Co-design Affinity

-The figure below (behavior-behavior synergy network) visualizes cross-behavior co-occurrence.
-Node size reflects research density; edge thickness scales with behavior co-occurrence.
-We found that HAE–CDO is the strongest cross-dimension synergy.
+The figure below (behavior-behavior co-design affinity network) visualizes cross-behavior co-occurrence in the literature.
+Node size reflects research density; edge thickness scales with behavior co-occurrence frequency.
+We found that HAE–CDO is the strongest cross-dimension co-design pattern.

-Please check our [paper](https://doi.org/10.36227/techrxiv.176046306.66521015/v1) (Section 6 & Appendix E) for more details!
+Please check our [paper](https://doi.org/10.36227/techrxiv.176046306.66521015/v1) (Section 6) for more details!

 <p align="center">